- Library

 Slide Layout Basics: Start Here

-- Displays and lets you arrange slide item reading order
+• View and rearrange slide item reading order

 Accessibility Guideline: Slide Reading Order